metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 ## The ideal GraphQL API service

-An ideal GraphQL solution would offer the following features:
+An ideal solution would offer the following features:

 1. Visual Schema designer
 2. Automatic database generation based on the schema